broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

     2. Update the name of the **column of reblocked gvcfs** in your samples table in the workspace Data tab for the `vcf_files_column_name` variable with the format "*COLUMN_NAME*" if it is different from the default.
 If you used the ReblockGVCF workflow in the workspace without modification, this will be the default string _"reblocked_gvcf"_.
     3. Update the name of the **column of reblocked gvcf index files** in your samples table in the workspace Data tab for the `vcf_index_files_column_name` variable with the format "*COLUMN_NAME*" if it is different from the default.
 If you used the ReblockGVCF workflow in the workspace without modification, this will be the default string _"reblocked_gvcf_index"_.
     4. Update the name of the **column with your sample IDs** that will be used to identify samples in the callset for the `sample_id_column_name` variable as a string with the format "*COLUMN_NAME*" if it is different from the default.
 Note that the supplied IDs **MUST** be unique.
-    5. Enter the name of the **output gcs bucket** where all outputs listed above will go in the variable `extract_output_gcs_dir` in the format `gs://bucket_name`.
-We recommend using the workspace google bucket, which you can find on the Dashboard tab under "Cloud Information">Bucket Name.
+    5. Enter the name of the **output gcs bucket** where all outputs listed above will go in the variable `extract_output_gcs_dir` in the format `gs://bucket_name/my_run`.
+We recommend using the workspace google bucket, which you can find on the Dashboard tab under "Cloud Information">Bucket Name, and making a subdirectory under it for each run.
 1. **Save** the workflow configuration.
 1. **Run** the workflow.